share-extras/content-expiration/README.txt

 set directly, only indirectly via the validity period.

-To allow the expiration date to be extended when the document is reviewed, another repository script update-expiration.js is provided in config/alfresco/script.
-Like apply-expiration.js this can be run on-demand from Explorer or via the Execute Script action, but since this will be used more frequently by users you may wish to configure the custom action supplied (see Custom Action Installation, below), which will allow users to extend the expiration date with a single click.
+To allow the expiration date to be extended when the document is reviewed, another repository script update-expiration.js is provided.
+Like apply-expiration.js this can be run on-demand from Explorer or via the Execute Script action, but since this will be used more frequently by users you may wish to configure the custom action also supplied (see Custom Action Installation, below), which will allow users to run the script with a single click.

 Alternatively you can also set up a content rule to execute update-expiration.js whenever a user updates the content item.
 This may be preferable to adding custom